A Cyprus company may be liquidated in two ways, namely by voluntary or involuntary liquidation.

 The documents and the procedure are briefly the following:

-3. The directors must prepare a statement of the company’s assets and liabilities as at the latest practicable date before the making of the declaration, showing values at the statement date amounts estimated to realize.
+- The directors must prepare a statement of the company’s assets and liabilities as at the latest practicable date before the making of the declaration, showing values at the statement date and amounts estimated to be realized.
 The statement of assets and liabilities must be embodied in the declaration of solvency made by the directors of the company.

 Items 1 to 3 must be presented to the Registrar to the Court for stamping and signature by the Registrar and the relevant fees should be paid.

 - The secretary of the company must prepare a special resolution of an extraordinary general meeting, resolving that the company be wound up voluntarily and appointing liquidator.

 The resolution must be advertised in the Official Gazette within fourteen days of its passing.

 - The secretary or the lawyers of the company then complete and file the forms E43 (appointment of a liquidator) and E41 (acceptance by the liquidator) with the Registrar of Companies.